Written by Scribendi

-The active voice is structured like this: Subject + Verb + Object (e.g., She learned how to paraphrase.).
+The active voice is structured like this: Subject + Verb + Object (e.g., She learned how to paraphrase.)

-The passive voice is structured like this: Object + "To Be" Verb + Past Participle (e.g., How to paraphrase was learned by the girl.).
+The passive voice is structured like this: Object + "To Be" Verb + Past Participle (e.g., How to paraphrase was learned by the girl.)

 Otherwise, you'll end up with Yoda-speak: "Forced to learn how to paraphrase a sentence, the girl was."
 (Did you like the unintentional "force" pun?)

 Break down complex ideas into easy-to-understand material.
 Alternatively, you can combine several ideas from the source text into one long sentence, synthesizing the material.
-Try to stick with your own style of writing so that the paraphrased text matches the style of the rest of your document.
+Try to stick with your own style of writing so that the paraphrased text matches that of the rest of your document.

 Paraphrasing isn't meant to hide the fact that you are copying someone else's idea using clever word-swapping techniques.
 Rather, it is meant to demonstrate that you are capable of explaining the text in your own language.